Franklinjr02/simple_shell/README.md

-creating a simple shell using C programming language
+our simple shell collaborative task